jbmilgrom/blogg/src/post/software-is-mostly-all-you-need.md

 Neural networks lack the properties that execution requires: determinism, auditability, and precision on edge cases.

-Consider this business logic from a system that processes medical equipment orders (from [Docflow](https://docflowlabs.com), my startup):
+Consider this business logic from a system that processes medical equipment orders (from [Docflow Labs](https://docflowlabs.com), my startup):

 ```ts
 // Fallback 1: Try scriptedMachine field